Developing with Node.JS

 We will create the example source code by using some popular frameworks.

-This is optional and you may use an existing project instead or a starter project from
+This is optional and you may use an existing project instead (make sure you cd into the project directory before running any odo commands) or a starter project from

 For Node.JS we will use the Express framework for our example.

 added 57 packages, and audited 58 packages in 6s